lukejamestodd1/bayside-cioding-challenge/README.md

 Welcome to the Bayside coding challenge!

+Your task is to

+1 - Change the name of Sandringham Town Hall to your own name!
+Push your commit to a new branch

-Your task is to make the accordion on this page accessible using the tab key.
+2 - Make the accordion on this page accessible using the tab key, for people who can't use the mouse.

 To get started, clone the repository